Enngage/kontent-delivery-angular-sample/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Automated tests have been added
 - [ ] Tests are passing
 - [ ] Docs have been updated (if applicable)
-- [ ] Temporary settings (e.g. project ID used during development and testing) have been reverted to defaults
+- [ ] Temporary settings (e.g. variables used during development and testing) have been reverted to defaults

 ### How to test